 - Two or more years of a world language (if offered at the school)

 SMCM is test optional.
 This means you have the choice as to whether or not to submit your SAT and ACT scores.
-You can self-report your standardized test scores in lieu of sending an official score report for the admission process.
-However, if you enroll at SMCM, we will need a copy of your official score report.
+If you’ve taken the SAT or ACT multiple times, we will take the best scores of each section to calculate a super score for you.
+You may self-report your standardized test scores in lieu of sending an official score report for the admission process.
 For more information, please see our test optional policy.

 Personal factors are important in the admission decision.
 Your activity list in your application, your letters of recommendation, and your essay give us insight into your interests and strengths.
 The Admission Committee wants to know to how active you have been in your school or community or in support of your family.
 Have you been involved in the arts, athletics, student government, religious organizations, or another interest to which you have devoted significant time?
 Have you been a leader or are you one who can always be counted on?